What Causes Hypokalemia

 - The keto diet.
 When you first transition into the keto diet, you go through a period of time where your body needs to adapt.
 This is called keto-adaptation.
 It is a time when you can get symptoms like the keto flu, rashes, or headaches.
 These are usually caused by not enough potassium.
 Your body uses more potassium than normal during this transition phase, so you need more of it than usual.
 You can run low on potassium if you aren't adding in plenty of extra.
 That is why I recommend eating so many veggies.

 - Diabetes.
-When you have high insulin levels, that will deplete potassium levels.
+When you have high Fat Storing Hormone levels, that will deplete potassium levels.
 That happens with diabetes or pre-diabetes.
 And it will also block potassium from being able to go inside of your cells where it needs to go.

 - Alkalosis.
 This refers to a condition of excessively alkaline blood.
 Blood is normally alkaline, but this occurs when it gets way too low.
 Alkalosis and hypokalemia go hand in hand.
 Almost every person who has one also has the other.
 The symptoms of these two conditions are also almost identical.